mediocregopher/bananaq/README.md

 timeout.

 *NOTE This feature is supported using an internal redis pubsub channel.
-Consequently, if an event is pushed to a queue on one instance of okq, another instance of okq pointed at the same redis instance/cluster as the first will still send the queue name to all relevant clients calling QNOTIFY.*
+Consequently, if an event is pushed to a queue on one instance of bananaq, another instance of bananaq pointed at the same redis instance/cluster as the first will still send the queue name to all relevant clients calling QNOTIFY.*

 ### QFLUSH